zkorum/.github/ROADMAP.md

 ## Objective #1: proof-of-concept

 Deadline

 - the 1st of August 2023 (~3 months of work)

 Goals:

-- Convince potential users, collaborators, investors and myself of Privency's vision & technical viability
+- Convince potential users, collaborators, investors and myself of ZKorum's vision & technical viability

 Non-goals:

 - good software quality (successful or not, the PoC will be thrown away)
 - high number of features
 - beautiful design
-- production-grade security (though we must convince that Privency *can* be secure, given enough engineering time)
+- production-grade security (though we must convince that ZKorum _can_ be secure, given enough engineering time)

 The PoC consists of independent open-source projects to showcase:

 - the flow from the issuing of a VC to the authorization of REST endpoints based on AnonCreds
 - the Snapshot voting strategy that replaces tokens with AnonCreds
 - a text anonymizer that computes encrypted data ==> paraphrasing and removing names etc. + Fully Homomorphic Encryption ==> this might be hard, we'll see how it goes

 The projects can be run on local computer and on testnets if applicable.